For Employees Impacted by COVID-19

 ✺ Webinars to learn best practices and tips:

-OEWD hosts Rapid Response/Layoff Response Assistance webinars for businesses and workers affected by COVID-19 with the CA Employment Development Department (EDD)
+OEWD hosts Rapid Response/Layoff Response Assistance webinars for workers affected by COVID-19 with the CA Employment Development Department (EDD)

 ✺ Guidance for Immigrant Californians and relief funds